The Campus

 Accommodations and Meals

-Check in time at the Porters Lodge is from 2pm on your day of arrival; registration for the Symposium is also there from 2pm on Friday the 5th.
-Check out time is the same place by 10am on your day of departure, don’t forget to drop the key back when you are dropping your bags off to the ‘Left luggage’.
+Check in time at the Porters Lodge is from 2pm on your day of arrival; registration for the Symposium is also there from 2pm on Friday the 11th.
+Check out time is the same place by 10am on your day of departure, don’t forget to drop the key back when you are dropping your bags off at the ‘Left luggage’.
+The weekend at St Catz formally ends at 5 PM on Sunday: we have planned a very full programme and encourage all symposiasts to remain through the concluding plenary session.

-All rooms are en-suite complete with towels & toiletries, full bed linen, basic tea & coffee making facilities, and a fan.
+All rooms are en-suite complete with towels & toiletries, full bed linen, basic tea & coffee making facilities.

 Meals served in the pavilion dining room include drinks are designed to educate and highlight the Symposium topic, as well as being enjoyable, sustaining, and fostering conviviality.
 There’s no dress-code: just wear what makes you feel comfortable.
 There’s a chance – by no means a requirement – to dress up a little for our Friday and Saturday dinners.
 The informality of communal dining tables allows symposiasts to sit wherever they choose, to make new friends and revisit old friendships.
 Other opportunities to exchange news and views present themselves during the morning and afternoon coffee breaks, pre-dinner drinks and post-dinner rest and relaxation in the bar-area.

-We look forward to welcoming you to St Catherine’s College to explore Gardens, Flowers, and Fruits, our intoxicatingly lush theme for 2024.
-We have been working closely with our partners at St Catz to provide a magical weekend of thought-provoking discussions, superb and convivial meals, and generous opportunities to relax and connect with colleagues old and new, all in the OFS spirit.
+We look forward to welcoming you to St Catherine’s College to explore Food and the Elements, our theme of myriad interpretations.
+We have been working closely with our partners at St Catz to provide a stimulating weekend of discussions, superb and convivial meals, and generous opportunities to relax and connect with colleagues old and new, all in the OFS spirit.

-For returning Symposiasts, this year’s meeting sites will be different from the ones you have previously experienced, as many of our usual spaces are undergoing essential renovations.
-We can confirm that all facilities will meet our needs as the College has met the challenge: new pavilions will take the place of the dining hall, lecture theatre, and seminar rooms, while the en-suite bedrooms remain unaffected and will be available for those choosing to stay at the College.
-All the new facilities are located on the St Catz grounds adjacent to the Hollywell Mill Stream, located behind a long dormitory building near our usual lecture theatre.
-These spaces are air-conditioned, have the same A-V standards as the traditional rooms, are fully accessible by ramps or steps, and have brilliant glass walls that will allow us to look out over St Catz’s riverside green, putting us ‘in the garden,’ especially for our meals.
-We can also enjoy strolling through the garden at leisure.
-And for the night owls, we will have a relocated bar space and open-air garden, so those sing-alongs, late night conversations, and proper libations will be available.
+Like 2024, this year’s meeting sites will take place in the new (and beautiful) temporary pavilions erected adjacent to the Hollywell Mill Stream while certain of the Arne Jacobsen buildings are undergoing essential renovations.
+These temporary facilities are air-conditioned, have the same A-V standards as the traditional rooms, are fully accessible by ramps or steps, and have brilliant glass walls that will allow us to look out over St Catz’s riverside green.
+The en-suite bedrooms remain unaffected and will be available for those choosing to stay at the College, and for the night owls, we will have a relocated bar space and open-air garden, so those sing-alongs, late night conversations, and proper libations will be available.

 Further information about the St Catz renovations and a map of the campus (most of our activities will be in the area near the Hollywell Mill Stream) is available on the College website: https://www.stcatz.ox.ac.uk/update-on-raac-at-st-catherines-college/ and